R-Lum/Luminescence/cran-comments.md

 ## Release summary

-This version updates 0.9.16 on CRAN and fixes an error in `plot_AbanicoPlot()` flagged by the CRAN team.
+This version updates 0.9.16 on CRAN and fixes an error in `plot_AbanicoPlot()` causing an error on the CRAN check server farm and flagged by the CRAN team.

 ## Addressed CRAN issues